-The closing of this common unit offering is not contingent upon the consummation of the Star Gas Propane Acquisition.
-Accordingly, if you decide to purchase common units from us, you should be willing to do so whether or not we complete the Star Gas Propane Acquisition.
+The closing of this common unit offering is contingent upon the consummation of the Star Gas Propane Acquisition.

 We may be unable to successfully integrate the Star Gas Propane Acquisition or our other acquisitions with our operations or realize all of the anticipated benefits of these acquisitions.